schollii/pypubsub/docs/about.rst

 Thanks to Github.com for hosting the project from October 2016.
 Thanks to Robb Shecter for having given me the chance to take over this project from him many years ago (ca 2004!).
-Thanks to all those users of Pypubsub who ask questions, make suggestions, point out bugs, etc.
+Thanks to all those users of PyPubSub who ask questions, make suggestions, point out bugs, etc.

-Pypubsub Users
+PyPubSub Users
 --------------

 The page at https://libraries.io/pypi/PyPubSub has useful statics on which other github projects use/watch/fork pypubsub.

-In addition, several users have donated a bit of their time to describe how they use/d Pypubsub in their Python projects.
+In addition, several users have donated a bit of their time to describe how they use/d PyPubSub in their Python projects.

 *Darin Gordon, for Yosai, since 2015*:
     Yosai (https://github.com/YosaiProject) is a security framework for python applications, offering authentication,
     authorization, and session management from a common API.
-Yosai uses Pypubsub to facilitate event-driven responses to security-related changes.
+Yosai uses PyPubSub to facilitate event-driven responses to security-related changes.
 For instance, when a session expires, valuable information is logged and cached authorization info is cleared.